SOF3/await-generator/book/src/async-iterators.md

 However, if the user intends to perform async operations in every step of progressive data fetching, the `next()` method needs to be async too.
-In other languages, this is called "saync generator" or "async iterator".
+In other languages, this is called "async generator" or "async iterator".
 However, since await-generator has hijacked the generator syntax, it is not possible to create such structures directly.